-There are currently more than 50 firms you can buy your gas and electricity from in England, Scotland and Wales.
-That’s seven times the number that existed in the 1990s when the market was privatised, creating the six biggest suppliers British Gas, EDF, Eon, Npower, Scottish Power and SSE.
+There are currently more than 60 firms you can buy your gas and electricity from in England, Scotland and Wales.
+That’s more than 11 times the number that existed in the 1990s when the market was privatised, creating the six biggest suppliers: British Gas, EDF Energy, Eon, Npower, Scottish Power and SSE.

-Do you live in Northern Ireland?
-Find out what Northern Ireland gas and electricity customers think of their supplier.
+Firm not listed here?
+Check our energy company reviews for companies we’ve rated in our annual energy companies satisfaction survey.
+If you live in Northern Ireland, find out what Northern Ireland gas and electricity customers think of their supplier.

 Don't put up with high energy bills and poor customer service.
 Use Which?
 Switch to find the cheapest gas and electricity.